-In 1869 John N. Roberts, a civil war veteran, and his wife Emily, known as Emma, moved from Ohio to Kansas to establish their business and family in Lawrence.
+In 1869 John N. Roberts, a civil war veteran, and his wife Emily moved from Ohio to Kansas to establish their business and family in Lawrence.
 The Roberts had one daughter, Isabella, affectionately named Belle.
 They built a new life for themselves, becoming prominent members of the Lawrence community.
-Roberts built his fortune by designing and manufacturing containers, and distinguished himself in business, real estate, politics, and leadership.
+Roberts built his fortune by designing and manufacturing containers and distinguished himself in business, real estate, politics, and leadership.
 His honorific title as “General” stems from his service as adjutant general of the Kansas National Guard.

 Befitting their wealth and prominence in the community, the Roberts completed the construction of their new home, known as the “Castle”, in 1894.
-They moved from their somewhat modest wood frame house into a new cut stone mansion deemed to be “one of the largest and most beautiful homes of the city” by newspaper reporters.
-The architecture of the Castle is Victorian Romanesque revival and the fine stone work, as well as its tower, hearkens back to the castles of Scotland.
+They moved from their somewhat modest wood frame house into a new cut stone mansion deemed to be “one of the largest and most beautiful homes in the city,” by newspaper reporters.
+The architecture and the fine stone work, as well as its tower, hearkens back to the castles of Scotland.

 The General’s wife, Emily “Emma” Sutliff Roberts played an important role in the creation of the Castle.
 Emma had some wealth in her own right, and purchased the property on which the Castle stands.
 A former music student, she had an organ installed on the second floor hallway of their grand home.
-The Roberts daughter, Isabel, loved to have dances and sorority parties in the third floor ballroom.
-She was a member of Pi Beta Phi.
-Local musicians frequently played for these dances where the society columns of the day reported that “all had a marvelous time”.
+The Roberts daughter, Isabella, a member of the Pi Beta Phi sorority loved to have dances and host sorority parties in the third floor ballroom.
+Local musicians frequently played for these dances where the society columns of the day reported that “all had a marvelous time.”
 The Roberts frequently traveled around the country and maintained close ties with their families in Ohio.
 Isabel was married twice in the Castle.
 She first married H.L.
 Armstrong of Topeka in the front living room, and later, Mr. Mark Otis of Chicago in the library.

-Mr. J. J. Simmonds, owner of the Lawrence Brick Yard bought, the Castle from General Roberts in 1919.
+Mr. J. J. Simmonds, owner of the Lawrence Brick Yard, bought the Castle from General Roberts in 1919.
 Simmonds built the driveway and “castle-like” garage.
 The tax rolls and Lawrence maps indicate the garage was built between 1926 and 1927.
 The Simmonds had four sons and a young daughter, so we can imagine what a busy home it was during their tenure.
-Apparently Simmonds fell on hard times as a result of the Great Depression and lost the home.
+Sadly, Simmonds fell on hard times as a result of the Great Depression and lost the home.
 It was repossessed in 1934 and sold to the Homeowners’ Loan Corporation for $11,439.45.

-Libby Kriz-Fiorito was born in Chicago, Illinois in 1916, the daughter of Czechoslovakian emigrants.
+Libby Kriz-Fiorito the daughter of Czechoslovakian emigrants, was born in Chicago, Illinois in 1916.
 She was an accomplished, independent and intelligent woman, attending the Illinois Institute of Technology in the 1930s where she became a dietitian.
 Libby was very proud of her heritage and frequently referred to herself as a “Bohemian.”
-After graduation she moved to Lawrence to become a dietitian at the University of Kansas.
+After graduation, she moved to Lawrence to become a dietitian at the University of Kansas.
 Libby was known to many as “Miss Kriz.”
 She was a wonderful mixture of Victorian sensibilities and Twentieth Century independence.

-Libby and a friend decided to open a restaurant and purchased the house in 1947, renaming it the “Castle Tea Room”.
-Within days Libby’s partner was sadly diagnosed with a terminal illness and Libby became sole proprietor of the Castle Tea Room.
+In 1947, Libby and a friend decided to open a restaurant and purchased the house, renaming it the “Castle Tea Room”.
+Within days, Libby’s partner was sadly diagnosed with a terminal illness and Libby became sole proprietor of the Castle Tea Room.
 For more than half a century she oversaw countless events: weddings, showers, community meetings, engagement parties and people just hungry for a good meal.

 As Libby moved into the last decade of her life, she was determined that this magnificent old home would continue to be available for memorable moments in peoples lives.
 An astute business woman, she established a not for profit foundation to continue her legacy and that of the Castle.
 The Libuse Kriz Fiorito Historical Foundation has assumed its responsibility to enact Libby’s will and is committed to three primary goals: